thellimist/TIL/README.md

 ## Logs
 ### Day 32: 7/02/2017
-- To make vacination, one must grow a culture then heat it up.
+- To make vacination, one must grow a culture then heat it up. (killing the virus but the protein structure remaining the same)
 - To make penicillin, just use the mold growing on top of food.
 It's the green ones on bread, cheese, oranges etc.
 - The length of pendulum that takes one second to swing end-to-end is called a meter (simple way to measure it).
 It takes the same amount of time regardless how high you drop it.
-- Zebra and donkey or horse can mate and weird creatures appear afterwards.
+- Zebra can mate with donkey or horse.
+Weird creatures appear afterwards.

 Cities were really filty even in early 19th century.
 In 14th century London;
 - people were throwing their poo in the streets.
 City started to fine them.
 A new job; waste collectors were introduced.
 People started to throw poo and waste to Thames river.
 That was also fined.
 People did it anyways.